atomisthq/docs/docs/authoring/container-skills.md

 ## Triggers

-The following skill triggers are available.
+The following events can be selected to trigger the execution of the container skill.

 -   **GitHub**
     -   **branch**: a branch is created